 In using the proceeds of this offering, we are permitted under PRC laws and regulations as an offshore holding company to provide funding to our wholly foreign-owned subsidiary in China only through loans or capital contributions, and to our consolidated VIE only through loans, subject to the approval of government authorities and limit on the amount of capital contributions and loans.
 Subject to the satisfaction of applicable government registration and approval requirements, we may extend inter-company loans to our wholly foreign-owned subsidiary in China or make additional capital contributions to our wholly-foreign-owned subsidiary to fund its capital expenditures or working capital.
-For an increase of registered capital of our wholly foreign-owned subsidiary through loans, the total amount of such loans may not exceed the difference between the entity's total investment as approved by the foreign investment authorities and its registered capital.
+For an increase of registered capital of our wholly foreign-owned subsidiary, we need to file at the PRC Ministry of Commerce ("MOFCOM") or its local counterparts.
+If we provide funding to our wholly foreign-owned subsidiary through loans, the total amount of such loans may not exceed the difference between the entity's total investment as approved by the foreign investment authorities and its registered capital.
 Such loans must be registered with the PRC State Administration of Foreign Exchange ("SAFE") or its local branches, which usually takes up to 20 working days to complete.